lowderchris/lowderchris.github.io/_pages/about.md

 ![Magnetic field visualization]({{ site.url }}/assets/images/magpy.png)

-Hello world!
-Currently I'm a postdoctoral research associate at the Department of Mathematical Sciences at Durham University.
-I work with Anthony Yeates and the Numerical Analysis group on modeling solar flux rope eruptions and their properties/statistics.
+I've worked with the Department of Mathematical Sciences at Durham University.
+Here, with Anthony Yeates and the Solar Magnetohydrodyanmics group, my research focused on the automated detection of modeled solar magnetic flux ropes.
+Through consistent tracking over the course of the solar cycle, we can gather statistics and gauge distinctions between eruptive and non-eruptive flux ropes.
+This code has been developed online as an open source tool, [FRoDO](https://github.com/lowderchris/FRoDO).

+My PhD research involved the automated detection of solar coronal holes, features appearing as dark patches in extreme ultraviolet (EUV) and x-ray imagery.
+As a source of fast solar wind streams, understanding their dynamics provides insight into their spaceweather consequences.
+Linking databases of EUV observations from [SOHO/EIT](https://en.wikipedia.org/wiki/Extreme_ultraviolet_Imaging_Telescope) and [SDO/AIA](https://en.wikipedia.org/wiki/Solar_Dynamics_Observatory#Atmospheric_Imaging_Assembly_.28AIA.29) we provided a database of coronal hole locations and properties stretching back to 1996.
+Through the multiple vantage points of the [STEREO](https://en.wikipedia.org/wiki/STEREO) spacecraft, nearly full surface maps of coronal hole boundaries were computed on a 12-hour cadence for solar cycle 24.
+Through comparison of these coronal hole boundaries with computed open magnetic field boundaries, we can shed some insight into underlying physical parameters that drive surface flux transport.

 View my [CV](https://github.com/lowderchris/cv/raw/master/lowder-cv.pdf)